FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-08-AI-monstrance.md

 <br>

 It is not the robot’s fault, of course.
 It did the best it could.
 It is the input data that is the problem.
 It is but a symptom of the culture, which has forgotten about Christianity and Christ, to the point that any of this is just not a thing the internet cares about in the least bit.
-The culture is not just no longer Christian.
-It is not even actively hateful of Christianity nearly as much as we sometimes think it is.
-The culture is just forgetting.
+The culture is not just no longer Christian, it is not even actively hateful of Christianity nearly as much as we sometimes think it is.
+Rather, the culture at large has just been forgetting.
 This world has been washing away Christ from its memory in a wave of the comparatively irrelevant.

 <br>

-Forgetting about a monstrance is one thing, but where will our culture be once it forgets all about sacrificial love and turning the other cheek?
+Forgetting about a monstrance is one thing, but where will our culture be once it forgets all about His sacrifice.
 Where will we be when we have forgotten that we have a savior and that we have been redeemed?

 <br>